VEGOILS-Palm posts third weekly loss on rival oils

-Jakarta, Aug 11 (Reuters) - Malaysian palm oil futures fell for a third session on Friday, tracking weakness in rival vegetable oils on the Dalian Commodity Exchange, although rising exports offered some support.
+Jakarta, Aug 11 (Reuters) - Malaysian palm oil futures fell for a third consecutive week on Friday, dragged by weakness in rival vegetable oils on the Dalian Commodity Exchange although rising exports offered some support.

-The benchmark palm oil contract FCPOc3 for October delivery on the Bursa Malaysia Derivatives Exchange lost 14 ringgit, or 0.38%, to 3,714 ringgit ($810.92) per metric ton in early trade.
+The benchmark palm oil contract FCPOc3 for October delivery on the Bursa Malaysia Derivatives Exchange lost 8 ringgit, or 0.21%, to 3,720 ringgit ($811.34) per metric ton on Friday.
+The contract lost 3.6% for the week.

 Palm oil is affected the by price movements in related oils as they compete for a share in the global vegetable oils market.

-(Reporting by Bernadette Christina Munthe and Dewi Kurniawati; Editing by Sonia Cheema and Dhanya Ann Thoppil)
+(Reporting by Bernadette Christina Munthe and Dewi Kurniawati; Editing by Sohini Goswami, Sonia Cheema and Dhanya Ann Thoppil)

 ((Dewi.Kurniawati@thomsonreuters.com))